Zeke-OS/zeke/doc/fs.md

 superblock + vnode, but same vnode might be in use within another file system and the number can be also reused.

-To help understanding how
-<span data-acronym-label="vfs" data-acronym-form="singular+abbrv">vfs</span>
-works in Zeke, it can be simplistically described as an object storage where file objects are first searched, found and the associated (open) with a process.
+To help understanding how VFS works in Zeke, it can be simplistically described as an object storage where file objects are first searched, found and the associated (open) with a process.
 When a file is opened the process owns a pointer to the file descriptor that contains some state information and pointer to the actual file vnode.
 The vnode of the file is itself an object that knows where contents of the file is stored (physical file system, superblock pointer) and who knows how to manipulate the data (pointer to the vnode operations struct).
 In fact vnode number itself is pretty much redundant and legacy information for Zeke that is only provided for compatibility reasons, the actual access method is always by a pointer reference to an object.

 ### Kernel interface

-The kernel interface to the actual file system drivers and file system superblocks is built around virtual function structs defined in
+The kernel interface to the actual file system drivers and file system superblocks is built around virtual function structs defined in the VFS header file `fs.h` and some user space header files defining unified data types.
-<span data-acronym-label="vfs" data-acronym-form="singular+abbrv">vfs</span>
-header file `fs.h` and some user space header files defining unified data types.